-DRS supports migration or synchronization tasks with MySQL serving as the source.
-In the incremental phase, third-party online DDL tools (such as PT-OSC and GH-OST) are used to execute DDL operations in the source database.
-An Online DDL tool creates a temporary table and uses the temporary table to perform DDL operations.
+For a migration or synchronization task with MySQL serving as the source in the incremental phase, if a third-party online DDL tool (such as PT-OSC or GH-OST) is used to execute DDL operations in the source database, the online DDL tool creates a temporary table and uses the temporary table to perform DDL operations.
 In this case, there are the following scenarios for DRS migration or synchronization:

-- For database- and instance-level migration or synchronization tasks, DRS automatically synchronizes DDL operations because the temporary table used by Online DDL is in the synchronization objects.
-No special processing is required. - For table-level migration or synchronization tasks, if the temporary table used by third-party Online DDL has been added to the migration or synchronization objects when you create a DRS task, DRS will automatically synchronize DDL operations.
+• For database- and instance-level migration or synchronization tasks, DRS automatically synchronizes DDL operations because the temporary table used by Online DDL is in the synchronization objects.
+No special processing is required.

+- For table-level migration or synchronization tasks, if the temporary table used by third-party Online DDL has been added to the migration or synchronization objects when you create a DRS task, DRS will automatically synchronize DDL operations.
 No special processing is required. - For table-level migration or synchronization tasks, if you select only the table data when creating a DRS task, DRS will not synchronize DDL operations because the temporary table used by Online DDL is not included in the selected objects.
 You can manually execute DDL operations in the destination database by referring to Constraints and Procedure to prevent DRS task failures caused by table structure inconsistency between the source and destination databases due to online DDL operations on the source database.